LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/troubleshooting.reporting.md

 **The reason this happens is**:

-In messaging, an Agent can transfer a conversation to a skill or queue (but not to another agent).
+In messaging, an agent can transfer a conversation to a skill or queue (but not to another agent).
 The conversation will then be assigned to another agent.
 The transferred conversation is counted both as the first agent’s conversation and as the second agent’s conversation.

 The Excel report displays the sum of all agents’ NO. OF CONVERSATIONS HANDLED in the Totals field.
 Since a transferred conversation is counted toward two different agents, it is counted twice in the Excel report.